Mechatronics-SDSU/software-workflow-intro/README.md

 ### Hello!
 This is Talor Gittin, which you should be able to tell just from the name of the repository alone.
 ### Steps:
-So in order to run the program I have set up, you should clone the repository (duh) and then cd in to the right dictonary which should be IntroWorkSpaceTalor.
+So in order to run the program I have set up, you should clone the repository (duh) and then cd into the right dictonary which should be IntroWorkSpaceTalor.
 Then follow these simple steps:
 1. Open two windows then in each window follow these steps: window 1: